Pet Euthanasia at Home in Liverpool

 Individual Cremation: Your pet will be cremated individually.
 Ashes are returned to you, typically in a scatter tube.

-With over 15 years of experience in small animal practice, including four years as a mobile veterinarian, I have built strong relationships with reputable local pet crematoriums.
+With over 15 years of experience in small animal practice, including five years as a mobile veterinarian, I have built strong relationships with reputable local pet crematoriums.
 I am equipped with a comfortable, secure van and soft blankets to transport your pet respectfully.
 This transfer service is included at no additional cost, provided it is agreed upon and scheduled in advance.

 Price List